Vinam09/my-notes/README.md

 # About

-I created this app to make it easy for me to take notes while browsing the app.
-When I am trying to learn or simply reading something I wanted a quick way to either take a note or save something.
+I created this app to make it quick and easy for me to take notes while browsing the web.
 This app is a chrome extension linked with firebase that allows the user to save any note while browsing and revisit it later.